 But you can’t sell through them.
-As we mentioned, you can’t accept payments unless you upgrade to the Wix eCommerce plan or the higher VIP plan.
+As we mentioned, you can’t accept payments unless you upgrade to one of the Wix eCommerce plans.
 But you can build your store before you upgrade.

 So take advantage.
 Take your time making your online shop beautiful before you hand over your hard-earned cash!

 One downside of Wix’s templates is you can’t switch your site between them.
 You can choose a new template, but you have to start filling it and customizing it from scratch.